 Vanessa Wilkie, Director-at-Large in charge of membership, presented Princeton University as the most recent institution to join DS.
 Emma Sarconi, of Princeton Libraries, gave a presentation of the various collections of manuscripts which Princeton plans to include in the DS 2.0 catalog.

-In spite of obstacles such as limited travel and restricted communications because of COVID-19, there was a broad consensus that the Digital Scriptorium database and consortium have a bright and sustainable future.
+In spite of obstacles such as limited travel and restricted communication because of COVID-19, there was a broad consensus that the Digital Scriptorium database and consortium have an exciting year ahead and a bright and sustainable future.